ebd622/docs/devoxx_be_2023/README.md

   * Virtual thread has abitilty to detach itelf from a platform thread whenever it hits a blocking point (so, it is never blocks a platfoem thread)
   * Whenever a blocking conditions is being released, a VT is reatached to PT again
   * The most important aspect of adopting VT in a Spting stack is the server container setup (8:57)
+  * Traditional Spring MVC setup (on either Tomcat or Jetty) runs withing a thread pool managed by a server container:
+    *  Server container has an HTTP connector;
+    *  A connector has an executor attached
+    *  Whenever a request comes in it dispatches a servlet thread to Spring MVC's dispatcher servlet and Spring takes it from there.

 ##### Deep dive: Spring's runtime efficiency theme